Why is My Rose Wilting? (Revive Wilting Roses)

 Roses are thirsty plants and can require additional watering in the hotter Summer months.
 However, soil conditions play a significant role as to whether your rose wilts due to heat and lack of rainfall.

-To grow drought-resistant roses it is important to prepare the soil with lots of organic matter (such as compost which retains moisture around the rose’s roots effectively so the roots can draw upon the moisture when required.
+My method for growing drought-resistant roses is to prepare the soil with lots of organic matter (such as compost, which retains moisture around the rose’s roots effectively so the roots can draw upon the moisture when required.

 If the soil is stony or sandy then it retains less moisture and your rose is more vulnerable to the drought stress that causes wilting.